contexis-cmp/contexis/docs/guides/getting-started.md

 - Metrics: `/metrics` (Prometheus)

 # Test a query (example)
-ctx run query "What is your return policy?"
+ctx run SupportBot "What is your return policy?"
 ```

 You should see a response like: